asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 2. Implement this pseudocode in Python.

    * Hint: For each throw of *n* dice, you will get a random outcome.
 Hence create a list of only random outcomes.
-This will avoid creating list of all outcomes and circumvent the CPU memory bottleneck.
+This will avoid creating a list of all outcomes and circumvent the CPU memory bottleneck.

 3. Using the function *Black_box* defined above, find the most likely number of dice if their throws summed to *k* (for example k = 51).